cockroachdb/docs/src/current/cockroachcloud/cmek-ops-gcp.md

 	1. In the GCP console, visit the [IAM service accounts page](https://console.cloud.google.com/iam-admin/serviceaccounts) for your project.
 	1. Click **+ Create service account**.

-1. Authorize {{ site.data.products.dedicated }}'s GCP project to use the service account (making it *cross-tenant*).
+1. Authorize CockroachDB {{ site.data.products.dedicated }}'s GCP project to use the service account (making it *cross-tenant*).
 	1. Click your newly-created service account's email address to visit its details page.
 	1. Select the **PERMISSIONS** tab and click **GRANT ACCESS**.
-	1. For **New principals**, enter the service account ID for the {{ site.data.products.dedicated }}-managed service account to which you will grant access to this service account.
+	1. For **New principals**, enter the service account ID for the CockroachDB {{ site.data.products.dedicated }}-managed service account to which you will grant access to this service account.
 		The service account ID takes the following format:
 		`crl-kms-user-{CLUSTER_ID}@{PROJECT_ID}.iam.gserviceaccount.com`